Kaosc/Instagram-tool/README.md

 -----

-Add driver to folder that you downloaded.
+Add chromedriver to in "driver" folder.